NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_e.md

             Email Address []:
     ```

-3. Create and Sign a Domain Certificate
+3. Create and Sign a Domain Certificate:

     Create a Directory for the Domain inside folder `certificate`: